2018–19 Philadelphia 76ers season

 The 2018–19 Philadelphia 76ers season was the 70th season of the franchise in the National Basketball Association (NBA).

 In the 2017–18 season, the 76ers were led by Joel Embiid, who played in his first All-Star Game, and 2018 Rookie of The Year Ben Simmons.
-During the season, the team made some major trades, In November, they traded Dario Saric, Robert Covington, Jerryd Bayless, and a 2022 second round pick, for Jimmy Butler and Justin Patton.
-Then just before the trade deadline, they acquired Tobias Harris, Boban Marjanovic and Mike Scott, in exchange for Landry Shamet, Wilson Chandler, Mike Muscala, the Sixers own 2020 first round pick, and the Miami Heat's unprotected first round pick in 2021 and two second round picks in 2021 and 2023.
-Finally, they traded Markelle Fultz to the Orlando Magic, for Jonathon Simmons, and a first and second round pick.
-The 76ers would win one less game then the previous season, going 51–31, and clinching the 3rd seed playoff spot for the second consecutive season.
+During the season, the team made some major trades.
+In November, they traded Dario Saric, Robert Covington, Jerryd Bayless, and a 2022 second round pick for disgruntled Timberwolves star Jimmy Butler as well as backup center Justin Patton.
+Then just before the trade deadline, they acquired Tobias Harris, Boban Marjanovic, and Mike Scott in exchange for rookie 1st round pick Landry Shamet, Wilson Chandler, Mike Muscala, the Sixers' own 2020 first round pick, and the Miami Heat's unprotected first round pick in 2021, along with two second round picks in 2021 and 2023.
+Finally, they sent away former #1 overall selection Markelle Fultz to the Orlando Magic for Jonathon Simmons, and a first and second round pick.
+The 76ers would win one less game then the previous year, going 51–31, and clinching the 3rd seed playoff spot for the second consecutive season.

-In the playoffs, the 76ers defeated the Brooklyn Nets in the first round in five games, but lost to the eventual NBA champion Toronto Raptors in the Eastern Conference Semifinals in seven games due to a Kawhi Leonard buzzer beater in Game 7, which gave the Raptors a 92–90 victory.
+In the playoffs, the 76ers defeated the Brooklyn Nets in the first round in five games.
+They ultimately lost to the eventual NBA champion Toronto Raptors in the Eastern Conference semifinals in seven games due to a Kawhi Leonard buzzer beater in Game 7, which gave the Raptors a 92–90 victory.